My current research activities focus on leading the Vitamin AI research project which uses digital biomarkers for the early

-- applied statistics (incl. reproducible statistical computing, econometrics, and time series analysis)
+- applied statistics (incl. reproducible statistical computing, modelling, and analysis)

 - software & database design, engineering, and development

-- technology acceptance, usability and evaluation of ICT
+- technology acceptance, usability and evaluation of Information Systems

 - educational & research technology

-Here you find a list of some of my projects:
+Here you find a list of some of my websites:

 - Statistical Software based on the R Framework: www.wessa.net